buruzaemon/natto/README.md

 ## Contributing to natto
 -  Use [git](http://git-scm.com/) and [check out the latest code at github](https://github.com/buruzaemon/natto) to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
--  [Browse out the issue tracker](https://github.com/buruzaemon/natto/issues) to make sure someone already hasn't requested it and/or contributed it.
+-  [Browse the issue tracker](https://github.com/buruzaemon/natto/issues) to make sure someone already hasn't requested it and/or contributed it.
 -  Fork the project.
 -  Start a feature/bugfix branch.
 -  Commit and push until you are happy with your contribution.